 Sadly, most riding tours don’t take good care of the elephants, abusing them with spikes and hooks, chaining them down and limiting their food.
 We were told that an elephant eats 500 kg of food per day, but these camps would often only feed them 200kg.

 I do want to reiterate that these are not wild elephants.
-They are elephants that have already been broken and used for work and they will not be going back into the wild.
+They are elephants that have already been broken and used for work in the past.
+They will not be going back into the wild.

 - An elephant costs $60,000 USD to buy and they cost $600 per month to care for.